European Banking Federation

 13 May 2025

-Their ask — The banking sector requests clarification on how Remote Identity Verification Providers can continue operations under the new framework.
+Message — The banking sector requests clarification on how Remote Identity Verification Providers can continue operations under the new framework.
 They also recommend disallowing obsolete cryptographic algorithms like DSA without ECC for EU wallet use.12

-How it helps them — This would preserve existing business models for identity verification services without EUDI Wallets.3
+Why — This would preserve existing business models for identity verification services without EUDI Wallets.3

-Who loses — The push for universal EUDI Wallet adoption could be weakened by carve-outs.
+Impact — The push for universal EUDI Wallet adoption could be weakened by carve-outs.

 European Banking Federation Seeks Stronger Cryptography Standards for Digital Identity